hashicorp/terraform-provider-aws/docs/contributing/contribution-checklists.md

 ## Documentation Update

-The [Terraform AWS Provider's website source][website] is in this repository along with the code and tests.
+The [Terraform AWS Provider's website source](website) is in this repository along with the code and tests.
 Below are some common items that will get flagged during documentation reviews: